 Emmanuel was born into the life of a child solider on an unknown date in the early 1980s in the war-torn region of Southern Sudan.
 Through unbelievable struggles, Emmanuel managed to survive and go on to emerge as a renowned peace campaigner, actor and recording artist, achieving worldwide acclaim for his unique style and messages of peace and reconciliation born out of his personal experience.

-Emmanuel has released 5 studio albums to date and worked with Grammy Award winning musicians, Peter Gabriel, Alicia Keys, Nile Rodgers and Nelly Furtado.
-He has also starred in the critically acclaimed Warner Bros film ‘The Good Lie’ (2014) featuring Reese Witherspoon, published his own autobiography ‘Warchild’ (Little Brown) and released an award winning documentary of the same name about his life.
+Emmanuel has released 5 studio albums to date and worked with Grammy Award winning musicians including Peter Gabriel, Alicia Keys, Nile Rodgers and Nelly Furtado.
+He has also starred in the critically acclaimed Warner Bros film ‘The Good Lie’ (2014) featuring Reese Witherspoon, published his own autobiography ‘Warchild’ (Little Brown) and released an award winning documentary about his life.

-Jal’s biggest passion is working with individuals, families and communities to help them overcome the effects of war and poverty.
-His Foundation, Gua Africa, builds schools, provides scholarships for Sudanese war survivors in refugee camps and sponsors education for children in the most deprived slum areas in Nairobi.
+His biggest passion is working with individuals, families and communities to help them overcome the effects of war and poverty.
+His foundation; Gua Africa, builds schools and provides scholarships for Sudanese war survivors in refugee camps as well as sponsors education for children in the most deprived slum areas in Nairobi.